 An analysis of reading benchmark data, Bridges Math unit tests, and Smarter Balanced data reveal the need for targeted intervention for struggling students, with particular attention paid to students in certain subgroups in order to close the current achievement gap.
 Implementation of a Response to Intervention approach includes matching struggling students with programs or services that will meet their specific needs.
 As essential standards are identified and taught, teachers will use specific assessments to determine if a student has mastered skills.
 From there, this data can be used to target instruction.
-In 2016, Manzanita teachers and administrators worked with Rich Smith, a consultant with Solution Tree, specifically on building grade level professional learning teams in order to meet the needs of students by working smarter (not harder) with more strategic and data driven methods.
-Beginning in the 2016-17 school year, a professional development calendar was built and implemented to encourage focused, strategic time for grade levels/departments to meet weekly on Wednesday afternoons.
-The school allocated funds from LCAP to support academic intervention through the purchase of additional materials, professional development, and hourly certificated support teachers.
-Also beginning with the 2016-17 school year, all students in grades TK-6 received music, art, Spanish, and PE instruction.
-A new master schedule was built so that each grade level team could plan together during "specials" instruction.
+In 2016,

 Survey on LCAP Priorities

 Priority: Increase Student Achievement

-Year % Identifying as "High" Priority
+Year % Identifying as "High" Priori

 2016 44%

 2017 47%